ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 document: XXX*XXXXXXX*XXXX
                 ↑ query the size of formatted range around this point
 ```
-The queried position is part of a formatted range and the number of non-formatted characters is this range is 7; the answer to query #17 is $7$.
+The queried position is part of a formatted range and the number of non-formatting characters is this range is 7; the answer to query #17 is $7$.

 Update $d$: $d = d + 7\times  2^{17}  = 217007371 + 7\times 131072 = 217924875 \mod 10^9+7 = 217924875$.